earthsteading/Commercial-Buildings/commissioning.md

 # Commissioning a commercial building

 ## Standards:
+ - [ ]  AS 1851 inspection, testing and maitenance requiremenbts for commercial buildings.
  - [ ]  ISO/IEC 17065:2013 conformity assessment requirements for bodies certifying products, processes and services.

 ## Prior to providing an occupancy certificate, conditions of the permit must include: